smeee23/just_cause/docs/index.md

 ### Fund a Cause

-To donate users can head over to the Dashboard to check out our Verified Pools.
-Alternatively, users can search for user generated pools by name or contract address.
+To donate users go to the Dashboard to see JustCause's Verified Pools.
+Alternatively, users search for user generated pools by name or contract address.

-Users can share Causes they create or feel passionate about on social media by clicking the share icons in the  Pool.
+Users share Causes they create or feel passionate about on social media by clicking the share icons in the  Pool.
 This creates a post with a link on the platform for friends to follow and contribute.

 Contributors can see and withdraw deposits from pools under Contributions in the Dashboard tab.